FortuneCodeIT/Chuks-Kitchen/README.md

-🍲 Chuks Kitchen – Landing Page
+chuks-kitchen

-A modern and responsive restaurant landing page for Chuks Kitchen, showcasing authentic Nigerian cuisine and food delivery services.
+This is a responsive restaurant landing page built using HTML and CSS.
+It showcases authentic Nigerian cuisine and promotes online food ordering.

-📌 Project Overview

-Chuks Kitchen is a responsive website designed to promote Nigerian home-style cooking and encourage customers to place orders online.
-The page highlights authenticity, fresh preparation, and reliable delivery services.

-This project focuses on:

-Responsive design (desktop & mobile)

-Clean layout structure

-Modern UI styling

-Brand presentation

-✨ Features
+Features

-📱 Fully Responsive Design (Desktop & Mobile Views)
+Responsive design (Desktop & Mobile)

-🖼️ Hero Section with Adaptive Images
+Hero section with adaptive images

-🍛 Highlighted Service Features

-🔐 Sign In Buttons (Desktop & Mobile)

-📦 Call-to-Action Buttons
+Clean and modern UI

+Call-to-action buttons

-📍 Footer with Contact & Social Links
+Footer with contact and social links

-🎨 Google Fonts Integration (Island Moments)

-🛠️ Built With
+Technologies Used

 HTML5